Series · Hardening before AWS · Part 3 of 3 ← Part 1: Securing the application · ← Part 2: Mobile banking app hardening · Identity-first migration

 Two roles deserve special treatment.

 BreakGlassAdmin is the role that gives administrative access to production.
 It is never standing.
-Access is granted through a just-in-time elevation workflow: the user requests elevation with a documented reason, two designated approvers (typically the CISO and the Head of Platform Engineering) approve, the session is opened with a 30-minute timer, the session is recorded (via Systems Manager Session Manager logging), and the session is reviewed within 24 hours by a third party who was not the approver.
+Access is granted through a just-in-time elevation workflow: the user requests elevation with a documented reason, two designated approvers (typically the CISO and the Head of Platform Engineering) approve, the session opens with a 30-minute timer, the session is recorded via Systems Manager Session Manager, and the session is reviewed within 24 hours by a third party who was not the approver.
 The workflow's audit log is the evidence chain.
+It is the bank's fire-axe-behind-glass: present in case it is needed, never wielded routinely, every use leaves a record.

 IncidentResponder is the role IR-team members assume when an incident is declared.
 It carries elevated access scoped to the incident's affected services.
-The role is assumed via the same JIT elevation workflow as break-glass but with a faster approval path (one approver — the Head of SOC or the CISO — during an active incident).
+It is assumed via the same JIT elevation workflow as break-glass but with a faster approval path — one approver, the Head of SOC or the CISO, during an active incident.
 The session is recorded; the audit log feeds the post-incident review.

-These two roles are how the bank reconciles the principle of "no standing administrative access" with the operational reality that sometimes someone has to be administrator for thirty minutes to fix a real problem.
+These two roles reconcile the principle of "no standing administrative access" with the operational reality that sometimes someone has to be administrator for thirty minutes to fix a real problem.

-• SMS / voice OTP — residual fallback only.
+SMS or voice OTP.
+Residual fallback only.
 Documented as such.
 Subject to phase-out for high-privilege users.

 Human identity is one side.
 Workload identity is the other.
 Every application running on AWS — every container in EKS, every function in Lambda, every EC2 instance, every CodeBuild project — needs to talk to other AWS services.
 The naive way to do this is a static access key in an environment variable.
 We do not deploy this.
 The mechanisms we use instead, per workload type: